sahilprasad/popcrn/README.md

 ## Progress

 Currently, Popcrn has the majority of the ingestion capabilities, but lacks the sentiment analysis algorithms that will ultimately be used to generate the sentiment mapping.
+To achieve that, the application's ingestion will need to be expanded to handle lyrical data, after which the dataset will be ready for analysis.

 ## Setup